 Topic 1: Domain Independence

 Topic Goal: Each back-end (business-tier) component in a domain (typically 1) is decoupled from components in other domains during development, testing, deployment and at runtime.
+This allows development to scale linearly with the number of components.

 Notes: In the case where a single domain is implemented as multiple back-end components, then a higher level of coupling between these components can be tolerated as the same development team is responsible for all of them.
 Component independence is nevertheless helpful even in this scenario.